shabbir0052/action-eslint/README.md

 - Run eslint :-`npx eslint '**/*{js,jsx,ts,tsx}'`

 - To do linting while developing the code in VS code you can also install ESLint Extension for vs code
-- Format the code while saving code add the following in your workspace settings file
+- To format the code while saving code add the following in your workspace settings file
    ` { "editor.codeActionsOnSave": { "source.fixAll.eslint": true }, "eslint.validate": ["javascript"] }`

 ESLint getting started can be found here